Tokyo Game Show to highlight rise of social games

-TOKYO In a world of booming smartphones and tablets, social game providers will take the spotlight at the Tokyo Game Show this week, while champion Nintendo 7974.OS, criticised for being too centred on hardware, struggles to win back fans.
+TOKYO In a world of booming smartphones and tablets, social game providers will take the spotlight at the Tokyo Game Show this week, while champion Nintendo, criticized for being too centered on hardware, struggles to win back fans.

 Gree marks its debut at Japan's annual game show, which runs from September 15-18 this year, with one of the largest booths.